opset/openset/docs/build_install/README.md

 #### Installation prerequisites

 OpenSet is written in modern C++ (using some of the latest features from C++11/14/17).
-There are around 150k lines of code, as such the most recent compilers are required.
+There are around 100k lines of code, and you will need a recent compiler to build them.

 OpenSet incorporates the following amazing and wonderful open source projects:

 - [libuv](https://github.com/libuv/libuv), the famous portable async io library written for Node.js.
 It's extensive and written good old fashioned C, at the moment we primarily use the async TCP components to serve connections.
-- [lz4](https://github.com/lz4/lz4), the extremely fast compression/decompression library by [Yann Collet](https://www.linkedin.com/in/yann-collet-5ba1904).
+- [lz4](https://github.com/lz4/lz4), the extremely fast compression/decompression library by Yann Collet.
 Event data and Indexes are compressed in OpenSet.
 Compression allows us to store 10x the data (or more) while realizing a < 10% performance impact (see the [benchmark](https://github.com/lz4/lz4#benchmarks) on GitHub)
-- [xxHash](https://github.com/Cyan4973/xxHash), another masterpiece by  [Yann Collet](https://www.linkedin.com/in/yann-collet-5ba1904).
+- [xxHash](https://github.com/Cyan4973/xxHash), another masterpiece by  Yann Collet.
 A good hash is hard to find, a fast hash is even harder --- Yann has created both.

 You will find recent versions of these projects under [openset/vendor](https://github.com/perple-io/openset/tree/master/vendor) in the OpenSet repo.